Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 It’s also important to remember they’re probably not with your metamour for their money, either!
 What else does your metamour bring to the table?
 They’re a human being with their own wonderful qualities and also their own quirks and flaws.
 Try to learn more about what your partner loves about them.
 Chances are it’s little or nothing to do with their wealth.
 This will help to humanise them and make them feel like less of a threat.

-Get creative and find ways to connect with your partner and have meaningful experiences together without spending a lot of money.
-They might enjoy those fancy dates with your metamour, but I bet they’d enjoy a picnic in the park or a night of stargazing with you just as much.
+Get creative, finding ways to connect and have meaningful experiences together without spending a lot of money.
+They might enjoy those fancy dates with your metamour.
+But I bet they’d enjoy a picnic in the park or a night of stargazing with you just as much.

-The Bottom Line on Polyamory and Money: Get Educated and Get Prepared
+The Bottom Line on Making Polyamory and Money Work in Harmony: Get Educated and Get Prepared

 Financial matters are complex.
 This is true even if you’re in a traditional, monogamous relationship, and this complexity can increase tenfold if you’re polyamorous.